Refeeds or cheat meals/days typically involve either a day or meal that is significantly higher calorie than what is regularly being consumed.

-Since refeeds probably are not worthwhile from a metabolism or appetite standpoint, and the glycogen argument is debatable, from my perspective it seems like the psychological benefits are the main reason to consider refeeds.
+Since refeeds probably are not worthwhile from a metabolism or appetite standpoint, and the glycogen argument is debatable, it seems like the psychological benefits are the main reason to consider refeeds.

 This aspect is pretty clear to see and does not require much explanation.

 Basically, dieting can be hard.
 It can feel restrictive.
 Having one day of the week where you can eat more calories, even if it is less “healthy” food can help ease this burden.